ESuth/sem/use-cases/use-case-20.md

 TRIGGER

-	User selects option to display each countries people, people living in a city and people not living in a city
+	User chooses option to display people, people living in a city and people not living in a city from each region

 MAIN SUCCESS SCENARIO